Policy Insights

 Summary: Requires DNA swabs to be taken from anyone that is arrested for a felony during the time of booking.

-Updates: Passed out of the Senate and is now in the House Public Safety committee
+Updates: Passed out of the House Public Safety committee and is now headed for a floor vote in the House chamber.

 GAMVP is dedicated to openly discussing, supporting and advocating for social movements that advance justice, equity, and overall fundamental rights of individuals and communities.